-Enrolled participants will have access to the course platform from 9am AEST on Monday 8th October.
+Enrolled participants will have access to the course platform from 9am AEDT on Monday 11th March 2019.

-Weekly live webinars are currently scheduled at 11:30am – 1pm AEST on the following dates below.
+Weekly live webinars are currently scheduled at the following dates and times below.

 The webinars will be recorded and available on the same day for participants who are unable to attend the live session.
 Learning activities associated with each module must be completed within that module week in participants' own time.